Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Related Work

 \textbf{Zero-shot and Cold Start Recommendation.~} Recommender systems' performances heavily rely on the available training data, but there are always zero-shot cases where the history records are limited.
 The evidences of performing well on such startup cases signal a good generalization ability of recommendation models.
 One widely studied problem under this setting is the cold-start recommendation where users~\cite{lam2008addressing} or items~\cite{schein2002methods} are new to the system with no previous interaction records.
-Solutions to this problem either learn to model content features~\cite{pazzani2007content,gantner2010learning,li2019zero} so that inference can be made without interaction records or learn to transfer representations from auxiliary domains~\cite{singh2008relational,man2017cross,zhu2021cdrsurvey,shin2021one4all,yuan2021one}.
-Another line of work for zero-shot recommendation discusses the quick adaptation to the new domain instead of providing recommendation for cold-start case only.
-Solutions typically follow the meta learning framework~\cite{vartak2017meta,lee2019melu} that is often explored in other tasks.
+Solutions to this problem either learn to model content features~\cite{pazzani2007content,gantner2010learning,li2019zero,shi2019adaptive} so that inference can be made without interaction records or learn to transfer representations from auxiliary domains~\cite{singh2008relational,man2017cross,zhu2021cdrsurvey,shin2021one4all,yuan2021one}.
+Another line of work for zero-shot or few-shot recommendation discusses the quick adaptation to the new domain instead of providing recommendation for cold-start cases only.
+Solutions typically follow the meta learning~\cite{vartak2017meta,lee2019melu} or causal learning~\cite{li2022causal} frameworks that make the model robust to domain adaptations.
 In our work, we ask P5 model pretrained on an auxiliary domain to solve tasks on target domains, where the users are known to P5 but the items have never been seen by the model before.